zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 REQUIREMENTS:

 - VRCSDK3-WORLD-2022.06.03.00.03_Public or onwards
-- UdonSharp_v1.0.0b12 or Udonsharp v 1.0.1 from the CreatorCompanion
+- UdonSharp_v1.0.0b12 or Udonsharp v 1.0.1 from the CreatorCompanion or onwards.
+(1.0 beta's should still work; Below 1.0 may have problems.)
 - CyanEmu or VRChat Client Simulator 1.1.3
 - SaccFlightAndVehicles latest commit (97252921158388ace978797e374cda42974ebd48) or onwards.
 (Download the latest commit via https://github.com/Sacchan-VRC/SaccFlightAndVehicles.git extract the whole master folder to your assets.)